schuppeste/Arduino-Timer-Switch/README.md

 # Arduino-Timer-Switch
 The Arduino Core uses Timer0 for timing Functions, if you need Timer0 T0 Pin for Measurement/External Triggering you can Switch the Timing to Timer2.
 This is a Variant set.
 </br>

-Copy The Files to your IDE Folder and Change/Add Line in Boards.txt</br>
+Copy The Files to your IDE Folder /hardware/Arduino/avr/variants/TNStandard

+Change/Add Line in Boards.txt</br>
 </br>
 Example1:</br>
 Change Line </br>